-Your goals are as unique as you are and therefore your personal investment strategy needs to reflect where you are headed, how you plan to get there, what your specific objectives are, when do you want to achieve them by, what level of risk are you willing to accept in order to reach your goals.
+Your goals are as unique as you are.
+Therefore, your personal investment strategy needs to reflect where you are headed, how you plan to get there, your specific objectives, when you want to achieve them, and what level of risk you are willing to accept to reach your goals.

-Successful investing requires Patience, Action, Intelligence and Discipline.
-We call this PAID.
-By understanding our investment beliefs and methodology you will have greater peace of mind and pass the important ‘sleep at night test’ while we work hard to help you reach your financial and personal goals.
+Successful investing requires Intelligence, Action, Patience and Discipline.
+By understanding our investment beliefs and methodology, you will have greater peace of mind and pass the critical ‘sleep at night test’ while we work hard to help you reach your financial and personal goals.

-Preserving the real value of your capital after fees, taxes and inflation is crucial so that you can live the lifestyle you desire.
+Preserving the real value of your capital after fees, taxes, and inflation is crucial to living the lifestyle you desire.

-We do not speculate on where the investments market will be this month or next month.
-We do not feel anyone can do this with any certainty and therefore we stick to proven principles of long term investing when managing your capital.
-This also means we invest for the long term and not short term.
+We do not speculate on where the investment market will be this month or next month.
+We do not feel anyone can do this with any certainty, and therefore we stick to proven principles of long-term investing when managing your capital.
+This also means we invest for the long term, not the short term.

-We must look not only at the investments themselves but also peripheral aspects such as currency and liquidity.
-With currency, our neutral stance is to have half our international share and property portfolio hedged and all of our fixed interest exposure hedged.
+We must look at the investments themselves and peripheral aspects such as currency and liquidity.
+With currency, our neutral stance is to have half our international share and property portfolio hedged, and all of our fixed interest exposure hedged.

-When choosing investments, we look for investments that have a high degree of liquidity as we do not want to be in the position of a forced seller due to some assets within a portfolio being illiquid.
-We saw this through the global financial crisis and we will happily take less return in order to have liquid assets.
+When choosing investments, we look for investments with a high degree of liquidity as we do not want to be in the position of a forced seller due to some illiquid assets within a portfolio.
+We saw this through the global financial crisis and will happily take less return to have liquid assets.

 Professional fund managers can add value over time through their superior research capabilities, knowledge and experience and can play an important role in the ongoing management of your portfolio.
 The benefits can be through decreased risk exposure in terms of not owning specific stocks that an index manager may have to own.

-With market volatility so high monitoring the market as well as your asset allocation is critical to long term investment success.
-It could mean that stocks are not longer fit for purpose or a fund manager has left a fund which would necessitate a review of the ongoing suitability of that fund among just two examples among many.
+With high market volatility, monitoring the market and your asset allocation is critical to long-term investment success.
+It could mean that stocks are no longer fit for purpose or a fund manager has left a fund which would necessitate a review of the ongoing suitability of that fund among just two examples among many.

-our first role is to maximize the probability of you achieving your goals.
-Our second goal is to try and get you the best return after fees and taxes possible. to do this we will go and negotiate discounts on your behalf with investment platforms and fund managers and look to use low cost funds when we feel it is prudent to do so.
-We will not ever invest your money to only reduce fees and taxes as that is not the way to investment success but is is certainly a thought as we build your portfolio.
+Our first role is to maximize the probability of you achieving your goals.
+Our second goal is to try and get you the best possible return after fees and taxes.
+To do this, we will go and negotiate discounts on your behalf with investment platforms and fund managers and look to use low-cost funds when we feel it is prudent.
+We will not ever invest your money only to reduce fees and taxes as that is not the way to investment success but is undoubtedly thought as we build your portfolio.

 Many investors build a portfolio to give a certain amount of income which is problematic whether it be dividends being reduced or rents not paid.
-After building the right structure for your portfolio the goal is total return and having a portfolio system that can continue to pay you income as well as have capital there should you need to access lump sums from time to time.
+After building the right structure for your portfolio, the goal is total return and having a portfolio system that can continue to pay you income and have capital there should you need to access lump sums occasionally.

-Using a third party custodian to hold your investments which goes through a strict ongoing management assessment, to ensure that you can have peace of mind that the investment strategies we are pursuing are reputable.
+Using a third-party custodian to hold your investments which goes through a strict ongoing management assessment, ensures that you can have peace of mind that the investment strategies we are pursuing are reputable.